dcm-project/dcm/taxonomy/README.md

 ![Layer cake analogy drawing described below](./images/layer_cake.png)

 Each layer of cake represents a domain that interacts only with the domains directly above and below it.
-For example, the architecture prohibits a direct connection from the Developer Experience domain to the Orchestration & Automation domain, Instead, Developer Experience must always use the Control Plane to request and manage resources available from the lower domains.
+For example, the architecture prohibits a direct connection from the Application domain to the Resource domain, Instead, capabilities under the Application domain must always use the Control Plane to request and manage resources available from the lower domains.

 The exception to this rule is the Governance & FinOps domain.
 It is the frosting of our cake and it touches all the layers.
 This aligns with the overarching functions of the Governance & FinOps domain requiring observability at every level of the architecture.

 ## Vocabulary

-DCM is a complex technology architecture stretching from the depths of bare metal on data center floor up to the high-level abstractions required to achieve secure multi-tenancy in the service of cloud consuming application owners and developers.
+DCM is a complex technology architecture stretching from the depths of bare metal on the data center floor up to the high-level abstractions required to achieve secure multi-tenancy in the service of cloud consuming application owners and developers.

 The vocabulary we use to define this architecture demands precision and clarity.
 By allowing a term to have a distinct, contextual definition within each architectural domain, we can eliminating ambiguity even when using the same words.